 From the application date, your company name will be reserved for 60 days.
 If you wish to extend the reservation for 60 more days, you will need to fill up a form of extension before it is expires.

-Upon approval of your Singapore business registration, you will receive the following:
+Upon approval of your Singapore company formation, you will receive the following:

 1. A Certificate of Incorporation

 Do check your email for any emails from the Company Registrar.
 The email should state that your business has been successfully incorporated.
 A company incorporation number should also be included in this email as well.
 Be sure not to delete or lose it as it is considered as your official certificate of incorporation.
 If you wish to get a physical copy, you will need to pay $50 fee to the Company Registrar to receive it and will take an additional 3 to 5 working day to process.

 A company business profile will also be created once your formation process is completed and approved.
 It will be available in your BizFile account.
 If you do not have an account yet, the service provider that you have engaged with will take it upon themselves to retrieve your business profile for you.
 It is usually in PDF format and you will need to download the file and check it through.

 - Key information about the Company name with its incorporation number